 This helps them learn which species pass through, what time of year and day they swim by, their size, gender and any changes compared with previous years.

-As well as freshwater bream, common roach, crabs and walleye, they’ve spotted some unusual species, such as eels – which travel in the opposite direction, says Anne: “The only place the eel reproduces is in the Sargasso Sea, 5,000 km away from the Netherlands” – catfish – which they didn’t know were living in the canal – and even a koi carp which may have been released from a pond.
+As well as freshwater bream, common roach, crabs and walleye, they’ve spotted some unusual species, such as eels – which travel in the opposite direction, says Anne: “The only place the eel reproduces is in the Sargasso Sea, 5,000 km away from the Netherlands.”

-The response from the public has been huge with people logging on from all over the world, including England, America, Australia and New Zealand.
+Last year, the response from the public was huge with people logging on from all over the world, including England, America, Australia and New Zealand.

 “Some people are obsessed by it and we receive a lot of fan mail,” says Anne.
-The website has had 9.3 million visits in total – of that, 1.2 million unique users since 1 March – and the fish doorbell has been rung over 40,000 times.
+In 2024, the website had 9.3 million visits in total and the fish doorbell was rung over 40,000 times.

 As well as helping the fish migrate so they can complete their life cycle, the Fish Doorbell also plays an important role in education, says Anne: “The underwater world is a hidden world and we’ve noticed that the fish doorbell opens the eyes of many who did not know about the fish that live here and why they need our help.”